floneum/floneum/interfaces/kalosm/README.md

 There are three different packages in Kalosm:
 - `kalosm::language` - A simple interface for text generation and embedding models and surrounding tools.
 It includes support for search databases, and text collection from websites, RSS feeds, and search engines.
 - `kalosm::audio` - A simple interface for audio transcription and surrounding tools.
-It includes support for microphone input and the `whisper` model.
+It includes support for microphone input, transcription with the `whisper` model, and voice activity detection.
 - `kalosm::vision` - A simple interface for image generation and segmentation models and surrounding tools.
 It includes support for the `wuerstchen` and `segment-anything` models and integration with the [image](https://docs.rs/image/latest/image/) crate.

 A complete guide for Kalosm is available on the [Kalosm website](https://floneum.com/kalosm/), and examples are available in the [examples folder](https://github.com/floneum/floneum/tree/main/interfaces/kalosm/examples).